Passion's Log

 pip install <your-dependency-package>

-To solve the problem of slow or timed-out package downloads domestically, it is recommended to configure a mirror source (using Tsinghua Mirror as an example).
+To solve the problem of slow or timed-out package downloads in China, it is recommended to configure a mirror source (using Tsinghua University mirror as an example).

 Temporary Use